 - Traveled outside of the United States, or

 - Had close contact with someone who recently traveled outside of the United States and was SICK

 And now you have:

-Dr. Price is a critical care pulmonologist caring for COVID-19 patients all day in NYC at Weill Cornell Hospital.
+Dr. Price is a critical care pulmonologist caring for COVID-19 patients in NYC at Weill Cornell Hospital.
 This video is for informational purposes only.

 - Stigma and COVID-19